Personal Information Protection and Electronic Documents Act (PIPEDA)

 Document version 1.0

-Accountability: Apexitude is accountable for the protection of the personal information collected, used, retained and disclosed during the course of commercial activities; and requires a comparable level of protection of this information from its thrid party relations.
+Accountability: Apexitude is accountable for the protection of the personal information collected, used, retained and disclosed during the course of commercial activities; and requires a comparable level of protection of this information from its third party relations.

 Apexitude has a Chief Privacy Officer who has overall responsibility for the protection of personal information and for Apexitude’s compliance with this policy.

 Identifying Purposes: Personal Information is any information that would identify an individual directly, or indirectly in combination with data from other sources.
 Apexitude may collect Personal Information from customers including:

 - Name, email address, phone number, shipping and billing addresses, and payment information;

 - Areas of the Sites a customer visits, transaction types a customer engages in, content a customer views, IP address, data downloaded or submitted by a customer, as well as the type, frequency and price of the goods or services the customer asks to exchange;